 The expected lifespan of your roof depends on the material it’s built from.
 For example, in Vancouver asphalt shingles are common because they are inexpensive, lightweight, and easy to repair, but generally only have a lifespan of about 15 years.
 On the other hand, tiles, clay, and aluminum are much harder, more durable, and resistant to natural hazards and can last between 30 and 50 years or more in most cases.
 If your roof is approaching this age, then it may be time to consider replacing your roof and starting new.

 Cost is obviously the first question wonder, but it shouldn’t be the major factor behind your decision making.
 If you’re a home owner you should be putting money away in a renovations fund each month to prepare for things like roof repair or roof replacement.
 If you don’t have the money, it’s not a good idea to go into debt to replace your roof unless it’s going to cause a large amount of damage to the interior of your home.

-Unfortunately no roofing system lasts forever, particularly in a climate as diverse as Vancouver’s’ and will eventually have to be replaced.
+So, I hope you get an idea after this comparison “Repair vs Replace Your Roofing”.
+Unfortunately no roofing system lasts forever.
+Particularly in a climate as diverse as Vancouver’s’ and will eventually have to be replace.
 However, as a home owner, you should be able to stretch the lifespan for as long as possible.
 Roofing systems are important to the structure and protection of your home.
 It’s what keeps you dry, warm and safe from the elements.
 If you notice leaks, broken shingles or other problems with your roof, contact Cambie Roofing, a family owned & operated local roofing contractor with decades of experience in residential and commercial roofing.
 We’ll evaluate your roofing system and recommend whether you should repair or replace your roof.